-IIROC’s Continuing Education program imposes a minimum number of Continuing Education hours for each cycle.
+Our Continuing Education program imposes a minimum number of Continuing Education hours for each cycle.
 A cycle runs for two years.
-The current cycle started on January 1, 2020 and ends on December 31, 2021.
-The next cycle will start on January 1, 2022 and end on December 31, 2023.

-IIROC also offers free online Continuing Education courses, like video webcasts, seminars and other public events hosted by IIROC staff and industry professionals.
+We also offer online Continuing Education courses, like video webcasts, seminars and other public events hosted by New SRO staff and industry professionals.

 Prior to signing up for a course, individuals should check with their dealer to ensure a course meets the requirements of their dealer and IDPC Rules.
 Individuals must notify their dealer once they have completed a course for continuing education.

 Use the following links for a list of:

 Course providers, including dealers, can apply to have continuing education (CE) courses accredited under IDCP Rule 2700.
 To apply: